 Dr. Owens specializes in Colonial, Revolutionary, and Early American History, particularly Indian Affairs.
-He has published articles in the Journal of the Early Republic, Indiana Magazine of History, Ohio Valley History, and the Journal of Illinois History, and his first book, Mr. Jefferson's Hammer: William Henry Harrison and the Origins of American Indian Policy, was published by University of Oklahoma Press in 2007.
-His second book, Red Dreams, White Nightmares: Pan-Indian Alliances in the Anglo-Amerian Mind, 1763-1815, is forthcoming (2015) from University of Oklahoma Press.
+He has published articles in the Journal of the Early Republic, Indiana Magazine of History, Ohio Valley History, and the Journal of Illinois History.
+His first book, Mr. Jefferson's Hammer: William Henry Harrison and the Origins of American Indian Policy, was published by University of Oklahoma Press in 2007.
+His second book, Red Dreams, White Nightmares: Pan-Indian Alliances in the Anglo-Amerian Mind, 1763-1815, is forthcoming (March 2015) from University of Oklahoma Press.
 His current research project explores intercultural murder, crime, and conflict resolution in early America.

 Jay Price: firstname.lastname@example.org 978-7792

 Professor: Public History, American culture and religion, Public History Program Director